Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 2. Create your Azure KeyVault with the name **Cohesity-Vault** (see [instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)).
 * Create the _ApiKey_ secret and assign the _API Key_ value from the previous step to it.
 Now your API key is securely saved in the Azure KeyVault.

+**Note:** If you already did these steps for [another playbook](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/Solutions/CohesitySecurity/Playbooks/Cohesity_Close_Helios_Incident/readme.md), then you can skip them and reuse the same _ApiKey_ secret for this one.

 ## Deployment instructions
 1. Deploy the playbook by clicking on the "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcohesity%2FAzure-Sentinel%2FCohesitySecurity.internal%2FSolutions%2FCohesitySecurity%2FPlaybooks%2FCohesity_Restore_From_Last_Snapshot%2Fazuredeploy.json)